-This Title serves as a key to identify this pipeline and its corpus in multiple contexts.
-Specify a Title that is unique and stable.
-The pipeline's corpus dataset name is derived from this Title.
+The title serves as a key to identify this pipeline and its corpus in multiple contexts.
+Specify a title that is unique and stable.
+The pipeline's corpus dataset name is derived from this value.

-- 4. Type an optional description for the pipeline in the Description field. - 5.
-If necessary, click the Target Anzo Data Store field and select the Anzo Data Store for this pipeline. - 6.
-If the environment is configured for dynamic Kubernetes-based deployments of the Anzo Unstructured infrastructure, select the Deploy Unstructured Infrastructure Dynamically checkbox and leave the Static Elasticsearch Config field blank. - 7.
+- 4. Type an optional description for the pipeline in the Description field. - If necessary, click the Target Anzo Data Store field and select the Anzo Data Store for this pipeline. - If the environment is configured for dynamic Kubernetes-based deployments of the infrastructure, select the Deploy Unstructured Infrastructure Dynamically checkbox and leave the Static Elasticsearch Config field blank. - 7.
 If necessary, click the Static Elasticsearch Config field and select the Elasticsearch connection to use for this pipeline.
 If you use dynamic deployments to deploy Elasticsearch instances on-demand, leave this field blank.
-Anzo will prompt the user to choose a Cloud Location when the pipeline is run.
+Anzo prompts the user to choose a Cloud Location when the pipeline is run.

-8. Click Save to create the Pipeline.
+8. Click Save to create the pipeline.
 Anzo displays the pipeline Overview screen.
 For example: